 Find iTunes duplicates playlist when syncing?
 Read this guide to learn why iTunes creates duplicate playlists and the solutions to fix this issue.

 iTunes is a good way to help us sync songs to our iPhone.
 However, you just meet an annoying issue: iTunes creates duplicate playlists after you sync your iPhone with iTunes.
 You find 1 “new” playlist called Name 1 while the original playlist is just Name.
-What’s more, they Name 1 playlist keeps coming back after you have deleted it in iTunes.
+What’s more, the Name 1 playlist keeps coming back after you have deleted it in iTunes.
 How to stop iPhone from duplicating playlists?
 How to delete the duplicate playlists completely?
-Keep reading to get some basic tips to fix the iTunes duplicate playlists issue.
+Keep reading to find a way to fix the iTunes duplicate playlists issue.

-Tip 1.
 Just modify your playlist in iTunes.
-If you edit the playlist on device, then iTunes will create a duplicate containing iTunes version when syncing.
+If you edit the playlist on the device, then iTunes will create a duplicate containing iTunes version when syncing.
 You can go to iTunes to edit the playlist, delete the old one and sync, and then the duplicate should go away.

 1 > Uncheck Sync Music > Apply and all the songs will be removed from your device.